Average salaries can be a deciding factor in where to live, which roles to apply for, the career path you take, and the mortgage you can borrow!

 It may also be wise to apply to a different lender who will view your application favourably, offer a higher salary multiple, or take a case-by-case approach to applicants with other adverse circumstances, such as a low credit score.

-We recommend contacting Think Plutus for independent advice from a whole-of-market mortgage broker to decide on the best steps to take.
+Contact Think Plutus today for independent advice from a whole-of-market mortgage broker to decide on the best steps to take.